galopago/PANEL_MOUNT_7_SEGMENTS_DISPLAY/README.md

 ![](/assets/img/voltmeterpcbback.jpg)         |![](/036-inch-5-digit/assets/img/pcbback.jpg)

-The display can be now controlled by arduino (or any other) boards via serial bus, to display numbers, letters, or individual segments.
+The display can be now controlled by Arduino (or any other) boards via serial bus, to display numbers, letters, or individual segments.

 ## Versions